 B-Tier

 These heroes can be effective in the right hands or specific situations but they lack the impact of higher-tier characters to become a powerhouse.
-The Season 1.5 update brings Squirrel Girl to the B-tier, thanks to an impressive showing of her abilities in the Asian Tournament, while Black Panther seems to be on the way down.
+The Season 2 update brings much-needed buffs to Thor and Hawkeye so expect to see more of these heroes in ranked competition.

 Hero (Role) | Evaluation details |